ktp-forked-repos/quickdot/README.md

 Where package is a valid package name.

+Note: (see-constants-in package) without "'" or ":" before the package name, will abort with an error message

 Example: (see-constants-in 'cl)

-Note: (see-constants-in package) without ' or : before the package name will abort with an error message (package does not exist)

 # quickdot
 Lisp program to visualize the relationships among quicklisp systems, and other tools related with the study or use of quicklisp